ahmedmostafa8701/AUVNET-Internship-Assessment/README.md

-enable dexing in android build.gradle app connected to firebase and need internet connection project structure
+enable dexing in android build.gradle app connected to firebase and need internet connection project structure this structure have an example for each tree node from the same level and what's its child like to make it simple to view in the readme file
 - lib
     - core
     - features